 Keep your goals attainable too.
 Look at what you earned last year, think about the percentage you’d like to increase by and keep it realistic.
-Ponder why you did or didn’t hit your goals last year, what you can do differently this year and work your way backwards from that end goal to create a clear path to get there.
+Ponder why you did or didn’t hit your goals last year, what you can do differently this year and work your way backward from that end goal to create a clear path to get there.
 Simple right?
 No, it’s not.
 Setting proper goals and mapping them out takes work.
 That’s why most people don’t stick to them.
 The bigger the goal (i.e. This year I want to as opposed to this week I want to) the more thought and planning it takes.
 But it’s the most important thing you can do for your handmade business right now and it deserves your time.

-You’ve set your goal for the year and worked your way backwards to determine the projects, steps and tasks that will get you there.
+You’ve set your goal for the year and worked your way backward to determine the projects, steps, and tasks that will get you there.
 Now let’s use this slow time to work out the details of what you need to be working on right now.

 I’m not going to go into all the things you could be doing in your handmade business (that will be coming up in a new project).
 Instead, I’m going to assume that unless you’re selling a handmade product or a service people search for in January/February, these two months are generally slow for you in the sales and marketing department.

 You’re either in a peak or a valley when it comes to business; peak being busy with sales and valley being slow with sales.
 When your business is in the slow times of a valley, it’s a great time to get prepared for the hill you’re about to climb, working your way back up to the peak of sales.
 So think of this time as your business’ prep time.